-We will ensure that no person involved in dealing with a Report shall disclose the identity of the Partner and each such person shall deal confidentially with all information included in the Report from which the identity of the reporting person may be directly or indirectly deduced.
+We will ensure that no person involved in dealing with a Report shall disclose the identity of the Partner and each such person shall deal confidentially with the information concerning the Report.
 It will only be shared when:

 - you provide consent; - there is a necessary and proportionate obligation imposed by applicable laws in the context of investigations by national authorities or judicial proceedings, including with a view to safeguarding the rights of defence of the persons concerned; - the Company is otherwise permitted, or otherwise required, by law.